 Criminal Histories and Applications

-Over the years, undergraduate and graduate schools have increased their focus on the criminal history of applicants by including specific questions in their admissions applications and by conducting criminal background checks as part of the application process.
-The schools then reject applicants based either on the answers provided by the student in the application or as a result of the background check.
-Due to campus safety concerns stoked by a few high-profile crimes, the admissions policies of many schools have gone so far as to now require applicants to not only disclose criminal records but disclose their school disciplinary history.
-The Common Application, which is currently used by approximately 500 colleges and universities, includes questions regarding the student’s criminal history, as well as the student’s disciplinary records.
+Over the years, undergraduate and graduate schools have increased their focus on applicants’ criminal history by including specific questions in their admissions applications and conducting criminal background checks as part of the application process.
+The schools then reject applicants based on either the answers the student provides in the application or the background check.
+Due to campus safety concerns stoked by a few high-profile crimes, the admissions policies of many schools have gone so far as to require applicants not only to disclose criminal records but also their school disciplinary history.
+The Common Application, which approximately 500 colleges and universities currently use, includes questions about the student’s criminal history and disciplinary records.
 Needless to say, in this environment, the wrong outcome in a criminal case can effectively put an end to a young person’s academic and career goals.

 Contact an Experienced Defense Attorney

 Although students can occasionally face criminal charges in federal court, the more common scenario is a violation of state law.
 Over the years, we have represented hundreds of graduate, college, and high school students in a wide range of cases.
-There is a good chance that we have a working knowledge and familiarity with both your type of case and with your specific student-related needs and concerns.
-Feel free to browse through the results section of our site for a representative sample of some of our past cases and the results we have achieved for our clients.
+There is a good chance we have a working knowledge of both your type of case and your specific student-related needs and concerns.
+Feel free to browse the results section of our site for a representative sample of our past cases and the results we have achieved for our clients.
 By taking the immediate action of hiring an attorney to defend you or your child, you are minimizing the chances of suffering the potential long-lasting consequences that accompany having a criminal record.

 *Due to the large number of people who contact us requesting our assistance, it is strongly suggested that you take the time to provide us with specific details regarding your case by filling out our confidential and secure intake form.
 The additional details you provide will greatly assist us in responding to your inquiry in a timely and appropriate manner.